-After covering my party supplies and cake ideas, today I’m talking invitations.
-If you’re not mindful, party invitation are area where you can blow your budget.
-First impressions make a difference which many of us think of before thinking about our budget.
+If you’re not mindful, party invitations are an area where you can easily blow your party budget.
+Too often we consider first impressions before thinking about our budget.
 An elegant invitation suggests a formal wedding while a casual email implies a simple gathering.

 Start with your purpose